aslezar/CompetitiveProgramming/README.md

 input.txt in leetcode is neccessary to remove exe file after executing it

 _ in front of contest solved file means solved after contest

+To make this path available for all future g++ invocations, you can set the CPLUS_INCLUDE_PATH environment variable: export CPLUS_INCLUDE_PATH=/path/to/headers:$CPLUS_INCLUDE_PATH